Vyral/base-template/_posts/2019-09-30-why-falling-interest-rates-is-good-news-for-buyers.md

 Falling interest rates is a trend that sounds wonderful, but what does this really mean for you?
 Does it make that big of a difference if you’re a homebuyer? **Actually, yes.&nbsp;**

 Interest rates are under 4% right now.
 Back in January of this year, they were hovering between 4.5% to 4.75%.
-This means you can currently buy a house worth $360,000 to $370,000 for the same exact mortgage payment that would’ve only got you a $300,000 house back in January.
+This means you can currently buy a house worth $360,000 to $370,000 for the same exact mortgage payment that would’ve only gotten you a $300,000 house back in January.

 {% include pullquote.html %}